SMoreno-dev/disney-api/README.md

 ## API Documentation

-You can find a description of each endpoint and schemas including examples, using Swagger, [here.](https://app.swaggerhub.com/apis/SMoreno-dev/disney-api/1.0)
+You can find a description of each endpoint and schemas including examples via Swagger [here.](https://app.swaggerhub.com/apis/SMoreno-dev/disney-api/1.0)

 ## Dependencies